OleBialas/elevation-encoding/paper/paper.md

 # Introduction (650 words maximum, including citations)

 ## Motivation

-### Sound localization is an interesting case of perceptual computation
 Unlike in the visual system, where retinal ganglion cells provide a topographic representation of sensory input, hair cells in the cochlea provide a tonotopic representation of sound frequency.
 Since sound location is not represented on the sensory epithelium, it must be computed by the central auditory system.
 This rapid pre-attentive computation makes sound localization an interesting model of information processing and integration in the brain.

+## Psychophysics of sound localization
+When sound impinges on the ear from one side, the head shadows the averted ear from the sound.
+The acoustic shadow dampens the sound, resulting in an interaural level difference (ILD).
+Additionally, the variation in traveling distance creates an interaural time difference (ITD) between the sounds arriving at both ears.
+These interaural cues uniquely determine a sound's the azimuth within the frontal field.
+A sound's elevation on the other hand, is inferred from the spectral pattern that results from direction-dependent filtering trough the head and pinnae.
+Consequently, the auditory system must learn a representation of one's head-related transfer transfer function (HRTF) to map the filtered spectrum to an elevation.

 ### Elevation is where our understanding is lacking the most (Marc: too strong (f.i. distance is much less understood...))
 The acoustic cues that convey the location of a sound source in the horizontal (azimuth) and